naemon/naemon.github.io/documentation/usersguide/hostchecks.md

 It will, however, still perform on-demand checks of the host as needed for other parts of the monitoring logic.

 On-demand checks are made when a service associated with the host changes state because Naemon needs to know whether the host has also changed state.
+Futhermore on-demand host checks are performed after a service check, if the service is in soft critical.
+This is a mechanism to ensure that the host reaches hard critical before the assosiated services.
+This is done in order to avoid notification storms.

 Services that change state are often an indicator that the host may have also changed state.